Nee Pathi Naan Pathi: Soundtrack

 The soundtrack was composed by Maragathamani, with lyrics penned by Vaali.

 Reception

-The Indian Express praised Vasanth for his direction and content but was critical of the second half of the film.
+N. Krishnaswamy of The Indian Express praised Vasanth for his direction and content but was critical of the second half of the film.
 Sundarji of Kalki criticised the film for lacking a strong and coherent story.
-At the 39th Filmfare Awards South, Gautami won the Filmfare Award for Best Actress – Tamil, and at the 12th Cinema Express Awards, she won the Best Actress (Special) award.
+At the 39th Filmfare Awards South, Gautami won the Filmfare Award for Best Actress – Tamil, at the 12th Cinema Express Awards, she won the Best Actress (Special) award, and she also won the Film Fans Association Award for Best Actress.